 So this approach is very effective because it’s very practical and very focused on the mechanism of trauma.
 And most people see quite dramatic changes within the first three or four sessions.

 So please contact me if you would like help in healing from traumatic memories.
 Thank you.

 Does this interest you?
 Send me an email now.
 Tell me about yourself and how I can help you.
 Schedule a trial session via Skype now.

-Peter Strong, PhD is a professional psychotherapist, online therapist, teacher and author based in Boulder, Colorado, who specializes in the study of mindfulness and its application in Mindfulness Psychotherapy for healing the root causes of anxiety and depression, traumatic stress and Insomnia.
+Peter Strong, PhD is a professional psychotherapist, online therapist, teacher and author based in Boulder, Colorado, who specializes in the study of mindfulness and its application in Mindfulness Psychotherapy for healing the root causes of anxiety and depression and PTSD.